-The city has an active business section, including two Banks, Bowling Alley, Restaurants, a lively weekly newspaper, the Mower County Independent, and more!
+The city has an active business district, including two banks, bowling alley, restaurants, a lively weekly newspaper, the Mower County Independent, and an innovative school district.

-LeRoy has a modern, up-to-date Library in a historic Carnegie-type building.
+LeRoy has a modern, up-to-date public library in a historic Carnegie-type building.
 It is one of two buildings in the community on the National Historic Register.
 The other is the First State Bank in the downtown area.
-There is also a modern post office and excellent K-12 schools.

 The city is served by an elected Mayor, four elected council members and a full-time City Clerk.
-The city also has an active Economic Development Authority and two full-time city maintenance guys.
+The city also has an active Economic Development Authority and two full-time city maintenance employees.

 Le Roy contracts police protection through the Mower County Sheriff's Department.
 There is a Volunteer Fire Department and Ambulance Service complete with trained Emergency Medical Technicians.
 To learn more about the LeRoy Emergency Services, visit their webpage.